themejuice/tj/README.md

 [View our contributing guidelines to get started!](#contributing)

 _**Note:** The master branch contains features currently in development (such as deployment), so don't expect it to work at all times.
-Grab the newest RubyGem instead of building directly from the master branch._
+Grab the newest RubyGem instead of building directly from master._

 ## What is it?
 `tj` is a WordPress development command line utility that allows you to scaffold out an entire Vagrant development environment in seconds (using an Apache fork of [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) called [VVV-Apache](https://github.com/ericmann/vvv-apache.git) as the VM).
 It also helps you manage dependencies and build tools, and can even handle your deployments.